 Audra Wilson

-Audra Wilson has been a champion for racial and economic justice for more than 20 years as a public interest lawyer and teacher, policy shaper, community mobilizer, and experienced executive manager.
-Throughout her career, Wilson has focused on the voices and experiences of communities of color and communities most impacted by injustice.
+Audra Wilson has been a champion for racial and economic justice for more than 20 years.
+She is a lawyer, policy shaper, community mobilizer, teacher, and executive.
+Throughout her career, Audra has centered the voices and experiences of people of color and communities most affected by inequities.

-Wilson began her legal career as a Welfare Advocacy Staff Attorney with the Shriver Center on Poverty Law, where she focused on welfare reform implementation and food security issues in Illinois.
-She was then tapped by then-state-Senator Barack Obama to serve as the Deputy Press and Policy Director on his U.S. Senate campaign.
+Audra began her legal career at the Shriver Center on Poverty Law.
+As a welfare advocacy staff attorney, she focused on welfare reform and food security issues in Illinois.
+She was then recruited by Barack Obama to serve as deputy press and policy director on his U.S. Senate campaign.

-In 2013, Wilson accepted a position as Deputy Chief of Staff for United States Congresswoman Robin Kelly in the Second Congressional District of Illinois, where she oversaw all district operations and served as a surrogate for the Congresswoman while she was serving in D.C.
-Among Wilson’s other responsibilities, she served as lead Illinois coordinator of the Congressional Caucus on Black Women and Girls.
+In 2013, Audra accepted a position as deputy chief of staff for U.S. Congresswoman Robin Kelly in the Second Congressional District of Illinois.
+In this role, she oversaw all district operations.
+She was a surrogate for the congresswoman while she was in Washington, D.C.
+Audra also served as lead Illinois coordinator of the Congressional Caucus on Black Women and Girls.

-In her free time, Wilson enjoys playing music.
-She is a lifelong student of piano, including spending seven years at the Westminster Conservatory of Music in Princeton, New Jersey, where she grew up.
-Currently, Wilson studies with Dr. Daniel Baer at the Music Institute of Chicago, where she sits on the MIC’s Board of Trustees.
-Wilson runs the PianoForte Piano Performance Group, an amateur piano group that meets quarterly at the beautiful PianoForte high-end piano store and performance space in the South Loop.
+In her free time, Audra enjoys playing music.
+She is a lifelong piano student.
+She spent seven years at the Westminster Conservatory of Music in Princeton, New Jersey, where she grew up.
+Currently, she studies with Dr. Daniel Baer at the Music Institute of Chicago (MIC), where she sits on the MIC’s Board of Trustees.
+Audra runs the PianoForte Piano Performance Group, an amateur piano group that meets quarterly at the beautiful PianoForte high-end piano store and performance space in the South Loop.
 She is also an accomplished alto saxophonist.

-Wilson holds Bachelor’s degree in International Relations and Spanish from Bucknell University, and a J.D. from Valparaiso University School of Law.
+Audra holds a bachelor’s degree in international relations and Spanish from Bucknell University.
+She earned her juris doctorate from Valparaiso University School of Law.

 Related Posts